Gunivers/Bookshelf/docs/modules/sidebar.md

 **`#bs.sidebar:help`**

-Create beautiful and dynamic sidebars using the scoreboard.
+Create a visually appealing and dynamic sidebar using the scoreboard

 ---